walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 ## Overview

 Native iOS demo app for the mobile wallet SDK.
-It uses SwiftUI with the `WaltIDWalletSDK` Swift package and demonstrates OpenID4VCI credential issuance, OpenID4VP credential presentation, iOS Keychain / Secure Enclave-backed keys, and SQLDelight-backed wallet persistence.
+It uses SwiftUI with the `WalletSDK` Swift package and demonstrates OpenID4VCI credential issuance, OpenID4VP credential presentation, iOS Keychain / Secure Enclave-backed keys, and SQLDelight-backed wallet persistence.

 For setup, IDE guidance, and local E2E prerequisites, see the [Mobile Wallet Development Guide](../../docs/mobile-wallet-development.md).